rofayda22/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

 .. _video:

 ==============================
-Video Interaction Event Types
+Video Interaction Events
 ==============================

-The browser emits these event types when a user works with a video.
+The browser emits these events when a user works with a video.

 **Component**: Video